anicetrip/zero2prod_2023_2/readme.md

 3. learn how to make new image based on docker
    1. for postgres(for ssl)
 4. write self dockerfile to reduce CI time spend(in rust ci)

+# 3-22
+## some summary for recent week
+Get an OA last week, tried my best on Sunday, and get failed result today.
+I'm still trying to find a job in In ireland, I have to be better.
+Didn't push things, but still doing something.
+1. build a personal email server, and didn't blocked by outlook, cheers!
+2. Found that as I use cloudflare as cdn, the curl header will be it's web link instead my server name.
+3. As Chapater 7 beginning from use email http api, and the software for email I used is not in the same format, I decdied to write a simple rust server for translate http to smtp.
+4. It will be pushed to github, I hope it will help someone others.
+5. Write some of code of chapater 7, it can't work as the email restful api haven't start to work now.